 Do I ask for too much?

-My formative journalistic experience was for the publication Życie i Nowoczesność, which did everything I suggested above.
+My formative journalistic experience was at the publication Życie i Nowoczesność, which did everything I suggested above.
 It was about half a century ago in my native Poland. Życie i Nowoczesność (Life and Modernity) was a tiny weekly insert in Życie Warszawy (Life of Warsaw), one of Warsaw’s primary newspapers.

 The journalists there did something banally simple; they earned readers’ trust by obsessively chasing the truth.
 They were recognized as the yeast of thinking about public matters.
 It did not work well for those journalists, as apparatchiks shut down the publication after three years.
 But politicians could not put the genie back into the bottle.
 The Soviet Union was due to collapse for its own reasons, but it tripped over political changes in Poland.
 It was one of the most significant political shifts of our times achieved peacefully.